Genius Invokation TCG: Gameplay

 A typical match begins with each player drawing 5 action cards from their draw pile (after which they may choose to mulligan any number of cards once), before selecting one of their character cards as the active character.
-Each round starts with players rolling eight eight-sided "elemental dice" (each side of which corresponds to one of the seven elements introduced in the main game, as well as an Omni element that can substitute for any element), which are used as a form of currency for actions within the round.
+Each round starts with players rolling 8 eight-sided "elemental dice" (each side of which corresponds to one of the seven elements introduced in the main game, as well as an Omni element that can substitute for any element), which are used as a form of currency for actions within the round.
 Players may opt to re-roll any number of dice once (or more times, under certain conditions).
 Within each round, players may take "combat actions" (such as using skills, attacking the opponent and swapping to another character), which passes the turn to the opponent afterwards, and "fast actions" (such as using action cards and spending action cards to tune dice), which keeps the turn on the player that completed the action.
 Players may end their actions on a round at any time; if they were the first to do so, their opponent gets to continue taking actions before they also end the round, but the player ending first gains priority on summon triggers and effect triggers on the end phase, and gets to start first on the following round.
 At the end of each round, each player draws two cards from their draw pile.
 The game ends when all 3 characters of a player are knocked out, or when 14 rounds have completed (the latter of which is displayed as a double loss).

-The core gameplay mechanics of Genshin Impact have been adapted to Genius Invokation TCG, with characters' skills based on their skills within the main game, as well as a simplified elemental reaction system and energy system (for Elemental Burst skills).
-Unlike in the main game, however, characters are not required to be equipped with a weapon to take combat actions.
+The core gameplay mechanics of Genshin Impact have been adapted to Genius Invokation TCG, with characters' skills based on their combat abilities within the main game, as well as a simplified elemental reaction system and energy system.

 PvE gameplay

 Players can acquire action cards, as well as "Lucky Coins" (the mode's currency) by completing challenges in the main game's open world.
-Character cards can be unlocked via challenges accessible within the Cat's Tail tavern located in Mondstadt, where players can also play weekly NPC challenges and The Forge Realm's Temper to earn Lucky Coins, as well as purchase cards and cosmetics.
-In some of these challenges, players are given in advance the actions the opponent is going to take, while others resemble actual PvP matches.
+Character cards can be unlocked via challenges that are accessible within the Cat's Tail tavern located in Mondstadt, where players can also play weekly NPC challenges and The Forge Realm's Temper to earn Lucky Coins, as well as purchase cards and cosmetics.

-Most of the PvE content provide players with Player EXP, which is used to level up a Player Level system that is separate from the main game's Adventure Rank system.